centreon/centreon-documentation/cloud/getting-started/first-host.md

 title: Monitoring your first host
 ---

+Centreon allows you to monitor resources.
+Resources can be hosts or services.
 This topic describes how to add a host and how to monitor a resource in Centreon Cloud.

 ## Adding a host

-> You need first to read the definition of a host [here](../resources/glossary.md#host).
+> You can read the definition of a host [here](../resources/glossary.md#host).

 - Follow this [tutorial](https://app.arcade.software/share/Jyodbg4sVZG5OTAHcF2P) to add a host automatically.